 - Going to a bicycle ride together.

-One of the best ways to channel their energy is through letting them play with their favorite toys.
+One of the best ways to channel their energy is by letting them play with their favorite toys.

 The best German Shepherd toys not only should be able to stimulate their body, but also to stimulate their brain.
 For this reason, many German Shepherds often have several toys.